 I don’t know why Miniature World was so much fun for me to visit.
 I never really played with miniature figurines, and even with the fairytale and fictional displays there was still quite a bit of historical displays.
 Perhaps during the end of a 6 week road trip across Canada and the US I just needed to do something ridiculously silly.
 Perhaps Miniature World reminded me of being a kid.
 I’m not sure, but it was a fun experience and Miniature World is likely a place I’ll visit in Victoria again.

 Miniature World is located at 649 Humboldt Street in Victoria, BC.
 Admission ranges from $8 for a child to $12 for an adult.
 You can save money by purchasing your admission ticket online in advance.
+I paid for my own admission (full price) to Miniature World.

 What cheesy kids attraction do you secretly love?